Mostafa-Nasiri/VTT2SRT/README.md

 # VTT2SRT
-Converts Every VTT subtitles into SRT subtitles in Same Directory.
+Converts subtitles in VTT format to SRT format.